hbc/Intro-to-Unix/lessons/07_rnaseq_worksflow.md

 More details on STAR and its functionality can be found in the [user manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf), we encourage you to peruse through to get familiar with all available options.

-To run STAR we will be using the module available on Orchestra:

-	module load seq/STAR

 We can access the software by simply using the STAR command followed by the basic parameters described above and any additional parameters.
 The full command is provided below for you to copy paste into your terminal.
+If you want to manually enter the command, it is advisable to first type out the full command in a text editor (i.e. [Sublime Text](http://www.sublimetext.com/) or [Notepad++](https://notepad-plus-plus.org/)) on your local machine and then copy paste into the terminal.
+This will make it easier to catch typos and make appropriate changes.

 Below, we first describe some the extra parameters we have added.

 Advanced parameters: